cGIfl300/OCP09/PRODUCTION.md

 to make this staticfiles is `collectstatic` you don't need to run it, Heroku will.
 We also add the whitenoise storage when in production mode for later use.
+Finally, we add the database connector for Heroku.
 ```python3
 if os.environ.get('ENV') == 'PRODUCTION':
     PROJECT_ROOT = os.path.dirname(os.path.abspath(__file__))